amitverma8835/Portfolio/README.md

 This is a modern and responsive portfolio website built using React.js.
 It showcases personal details, projects, and contact information with smooth animations for an engaging user experience.

 # Features
-Animated UI: Smooth animations for a visually appealing experience.
+Animated UI: Smooth animations for a visually appealing experience. <br />
 Navbar Sections:
-🏠 Home – Introduction and welcome section.
+1. Home – Introduction and welcome section. <br />
-👤 About – Brief details about skills and experience.
+2. About – Brief details about skills and experience.<br />
-💼 Projects – Showcasing completed projects with descriptions.
+3. Projects – Showcasing completed projects with descriptions.<br />
-📩 Contact – Contact form for inquiries.
+4. Contact – Contact form for inquiries.

 # Technologies Used
-React.js
+React.js <br />
-CSS (for styling and animations)
+CSS (for styling and animations)<br />
-JavaScript
+JavaScript <br />
 Framer Motion (for animations, if used)